 "Platform Provider(s)" means any mobile platform including but not limited to Apple, Google (Android), and Amazon.

 "Data Protection Laws" means any applicable data protection or privacy Laws.
-It shall include (a) the EU Data Protection Directive 95/46/EC and EU e-Privacy Directive 2002/58/EC as implemented by countries within the European Economic Area (“EEA”); (b) from 25 May 2018, the EU General Data Protection Regulation (“GDPR”) as implemented by countries within the EEA and in the UK; and/or (c) other Laws that are similar, equivalent to, successors to, or that are intended to or implement the Laws that are identified in (a) and (b) above.
+It shall include (a) the EU Data Protection Directive 95/46/EC and EU e-Privacy Directive 2002/58/EC as implemented by countries within the European Economic Area (“EEA”); (b) from 25 May 2018, the EU General Data Protection Regulation (“GDPR”) as implemented by countries within the EEA and in the UK; c) from 1 January 2020, the California Consumer Privacy Act, and/or (d) other Laws that are similar, equivalent to, successors to, or that are intended to or implement the Laws that are identified in (a), (b) and (c) above.

 The terms “data controller”, “data subject”, “personal data”, “processing”, and “sensitive personal data” shall have the same meanings ascribed to them under Data Protection Laws.